 Other industries in Alberta have exemptions or rules that vary from the standards set by the Employment Standards Code.

-After the new regulations are developed and approved, employment standards rules will only apply to workplaces with waged, non-family employees.
+Employment standards rules will only apply to workplaces with waged, non-family employees.
 Farm families and those with friends, families and neighbours helping out will not be affected.

 While there are special rules for the employment of youth to protect their well-being and education, children doing chores on the farm or helping out around the home are not considered to be in an employment relationship or performing “work”.
-Proposed changes to youth employment rules will have no effect on youth activities such as 4-H or branding parties and won’t stop friends and neighbours from helping each other as they have done for generations.
+Changes to youth employment rules will have no effect on youth activities such as 4-H or branding parties and won’t stop friends and neighbours from helping each other as they have done for generations.

 |Technical Working Group Recommendations||Government's Response|

 |Exempt family members from all employment standards, including those which previously applied.||Bill 17, the Fair and Family-friendly Workplaces Act, exempts family members from all employment standards provisions.|

 Family member to be defined as in the Enhanced Protection for Farm and Ranch Workers Act amendment.

 “family member”, in relation to a shareholder, sole proprietor or partner, means

 The Enhanced Protection for Farm and Ranch Workers Act amendment definition was included in the Fair and Family-Friendly Worplaces Act.